 3. They’re Easy to Maintain

 Hardwood floors require a lot of work, but porcelain tiles need far less time and effort.
-In addition to looking great, they’re easy to clean and maintain, with no specialized cleaning regime required, except a moist cloth to clean up dirt.
+In addition to looking great, they’re easy to clean and maintain, with no specialized cleaning regime required, except a moist cloth to clean up the dirt.

 Also, since they’re moisture resistant, porcelain tiles are widely used in kitchens and bathrooms.